Do I really need a survey?

 There isn’t just one type of survey available – you can get different ones that range in cost, according to the kind of property you’re buying:

-1. Condition report
+- Condition report

-a basic overview of the property that only highlights the most significant defects; it doesn’t go into detail.
+What is it: a basic overview of the property that only highlights the most significant defects; it doesn’t go into detail.

-Suitable for: those buying a relatively new homes in good condition.
+Suitable for: those buying a relatively new homes in good condition. - Homebuyer report

-a more comprehensive survey that highlights obvious defects such as damp or subsidence.
+What is it: a more comprehensive survey that highlights obvious defects such as damp or subsidence.
 It will include advice on any necessary repairs or maintenance and may also include a valuation or an estimation of rebuild costs.
 However, it’s not an intrusive survey, meaning the surveyor will only be picking up on visible issues.

-Suitable for: those buying a standard property in a reasonable condition.
+Suitable for: those buying a standard property in a reasonable condition. - Building survey

-the most comprehensive type of survey, which looks at the property’s structure and condition, lists any defects and advises on repair and maintenance work.
+What is it: the most comprehensive type of survey, which looks at the property’s structure and condition, lists any defects and advises on repair and maintenance work.
 Unlike a homebuyer report, this is a much more hands-on survey, so the surveyor will do things like going up in the loft or looking under floorboards or behind sofas.

 Suitable for: older or listed buildings, or properties that are in poor condition or have an unusual design or structure.